dazingwill/567PA2/README.md

-# 567PA1: KNN&Decision Tree
+# 567PA2: Linear Regression&Classification

-This is the 1st assignment for [USC CSCI 567: Machine Learning](www-bcf.usc.edu/~adamchik/567/) in 2019 Spring.
+This is the 2nd assignment for [USC CSCI 567: Machine Learning](www-bcf.usc.edu/~adamchik/567/) in 2019 Spring.

+> For this Assignment you are asked to implement linear regression.
+You are asked to implement 6 python functions for linear regression in linear_regression.py.
+>
-> In this programming assignment you will to implement **k-Nearest Neighbours and Decision Tree**.
-We provide the bootstrap code and you are expected to complete the classes and functions.
+> For this assignment you are asked to implement both binary and multiclass classification using gradient descent to update weight and bias in each iteration.

-See *PA1 instruction.ipynb* for detailed description.
+See *PA2.ipynb* for detailed description.